 The resolution mentioned the need for finding the origin of the virus and the route of its transmission to the human population, including finding the possible role of intermediate hosts.

 In the resolution, the member countries of the WHO also resolved to work collaboratively at all levels to develop, test, and scale-up production of safe, effective and affordable medicines and vaccines for the COVID-19 response.

-It also also talked about voluntary pooling and licensing of patents to facilitate timely, equitable and affordable access to the medicines to poor countries.
+It also talked about voluntary pooling and licensing of patents to facilitate timely, equitable, and affordable access to medicines to poor countries.

 Besides India, the countries which supported the draft resolution included Australia, Bangladesh, Belarus, Bhutan, Brazil, Canada, Chile, Colombia, Djibouti, Dominican Republic, Ecuador, El Salvador, Guatemala, Guyana, Iceland, Indonesia, Japan, Jordan, Kazakhstan, Malaysia, Maldives and Mexico.

 Montenegro, New Zealand, North Macedonia, Norway, Paraguay, Peru, Qatar, Republic of Korea, Moldova, Russia, San Marino, Saudi Arabia, Tunisia, Turkey, Ukraine and the UK and Northern Ireland are also backing the resolution, according to the WHO.